|

-Part I: Listen and Read: Read along with the audio recording.
+Part 1: Listen and Read: Listen to information on bank services, answer the questions, and then read along with the audio recording.

-More and more students are getting into debt because they don't know how to manage their money and avoid spending beyond their means.
-What are some ways that students can save money and still pay for living expenses?
+Taking out personal loans from banks is one way to pay for educational expenses or other necessities of life; however, more and more people are getting into debt and are even looking for help from bankruptcy attorneys because they don’t know how to manage their checks and money, and spend well beyond their means.
+What are some ways that people (and students in particular) can save money and still pay for living expenses?

 You have just moved overseas study English, and you plan on living in that country for about three years.
 However, you don't have a bank account.
 Tell one of your new teachers at the school that you want to set up up a checking account and describe the reasons you need one (e.g., receive money from your home country, pay your bills, deposit money for future purchases, save money for school tuition and a rainy day).